jstolarek/skye-dsh/doc/understanding_dsh.md

 ```

 Interesting thing about it is that return type does not depend in any way on the
 arguments.
-In other words, type siganture or table declarations *seems*
+In other words, type of table declaration is essential to determine
-mandatory to define what kind of data is actualy stored in a table.
+what kind of data is actually stored in a table.

 ### Compilation pipeline